Clubs and Organizations

 - Peer Helpers work with the Upper School Counselor and are trained to offer peer-to-peer support.
 Peer Helpers requires application and selection.

 - Class Leadership Councils represent their grade levels in Grade 10-12 and work with the Dean of Students on activities and events.
 CLC requires application and selection.

-- The Rubicon is SPA's student newspaper.
+The Rubicon is SPA's student newspaper.
 The Rubicon is widely recognized as one of the best student newspapers in the country, and has been awarded numerous state, regional, and national awards in recent years for both its print and online editions.
-Students interested in working on The Rubicon take a series of English courses for credit, including Journalism: School Newspaper, Writing for Publication I and II, and Editorial Leadership.
-View course descriptions for these classes or read The Rubicon online.
+Students interested in working on The Rubicon take a series of Journalism courses within the English Department for credit.
+View Journalism course descriptions or read The Rubicon online.

 - SPA's Debate team is one of the best in the state, consistently winning Minnesota state titles and competing at the national and international level.
-Students interested in Debate take a series of English courses for credit, including Beginning Debate and Advanced Debate I, II, and III.
-View course descriptions for these classes.
+Students interested in Debate take a series of Debate courses within the English Department for credit.
+View Debate course descriptions.

-- The IBID yearbook and Art and Literature magazine are for students interested in photography, graphic design, and publications management.
-Students interested in working on the yearbook or magazine take a series of Fine Arts classes for credit, including Graphic Design: Publications I and II and Publications Leadership.
-View course descriptions for these classes.
+- The IBID yearbook and Art and Literature magazine are for students interested in journalism, photography, graphic design, and publications management.
+Students interested in working on the yearbook or magazine take a series of classes within the English Department for credit.
+View course descriptions.